-But the Original Cry Baby is the pedal musicians have turned to for decades.
-Use it early in your signal chain, after any overdrive pedals, to spice up your solos or funkify your rhythm playing.
+But the Original Cry Baby is the pedal musicians have turned to for decades, and that's the one I have on my pedalboard.
+Use it early in your signal chain to spice up your solos or funkify your rhythm playing.

 More Cry Baby Models

 Today’s basic Tube Screamer is still a great little pedal, but many players yearn for days of yore.
-While some have turned to hot-rodding their pedals, if you're not quite up to that task you can grab a new Ibanez TS9 reissue and experience some of the same great tubey tone as the original.
+While some have turned to hot-rodding their pedals if you're not quite up to that task you can grab a new Ibanez TS9 reissue and experience some of the same great tube tones as the original.